algolia/jdbc-java-connector/README.md

     --username <arg>                                           DB username
 ```

-Configuration File:
+Sample configuration:
 -------------------

-All command line options can be specified in an external json file:
+All command line options can be specified in an external JSON file:

 ```json
 {